 Muhammad Farasat Khan, SEO Specialist at IsItWP:

-A lot of SEO people think that cold-emailing which asks for links does not work any more.
+An average SEO consultant thinks that cold-emailing which asks for links does not work any more.
 But hey, I get approx 50 links in a quarter doing the same.

 Once I had a prospect for which the email address was unavailable through Hunter or their contact us form.
 But I was too desperate for that link, so I scanned the website, found the owner and searched his name in Google.
 And guess what I found his LinkedIn profile.
 From there I found out that he is now managing another website for which the email address was available